ferreirajoaouerj/gp-openai-gym/README.md

 ## Acknowledgments

 * Thanks for the people involved in the DEAP project
-* Thanks for everyone contributing to OpenAI Gym
+* Thanks for everyone contributing to OpenAI Gym and Pybullet-Gym
 * Thanks araffin for the stable-baselines package